openharmony/docs/en/application-dev/reference/apis/js-apis-hidebug.md

-# HiDebug
+# @ohos.hidebug

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-You can run the hidebug command to obtain the memory usage of an application, including the static heap memory (native heap) and proportional set size (PSS) occupied by the application process.
+The **hidebug** module provides commands to obtain the memory usage of an application, including the static heap memory (native heap) and proportional set size (PSS) occupied by the application process.
 You can also export VM memory slices and collect VM CPU profiling data.

 ## Modules to Import